patrickslarson8/anniversary-gps/Readme.md

 Wiring the switch:
 Pin 2 -> Switch -> Pin 4
 10k ohm resistor from GND to Pin 2

+### Assembly

+Print out the stl files located below.
+I used hatchbox wood PLA and then stained it using the method in this video: https://www.youtube.com/watch?v=kuKgpi9BIiM

+Program the arduino using the code in this repository.
+Be sure to change any game settings (like desired location) to your liking.

+After the parts are printed, place all the parts into the box and secure with screws/zip ties as appropriate.
+I secured the dot matrix screen with a couple spots of superglue.
+The switch is secured with two pieces of filament and some superglue.

 ## Code